sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ###### *Figure 8: A matrix of scatterplots for each of the variables in the swiss dataset*

-The `pairs()` function will plot all values of all pairs of variables.
+The `pairs()` function will plot all values for all pairs of variables.
 The `panel` parameter provides the way R will plot the variables.
 For example, `panel.smooth` is part of the lattice graphics system and is commonly employed to add smoothed curves (*[loess curves](https://www.statsdirect.com/help/nonparametric_methods/loess.htm)*) to scatterplots.

-From this figure we can see that the strongest relation could come from Education & Examination (*coordinate: 4, 3*) with a Pearson correlation coefficient of around 0.698.
+From this figure, the strongest relation could come from Education & Examination (*coordinate: 4, 3*) with a Pearson correlation coefficient of around 0.698.

-This is just a simple entry pint to correlational studies, but the reality is that there are many more methods we can use.
+This is just a simple entry point to correlational studies, but the reality is that there are many more methods we can use.
 We'll discuss them when we arrive at the statistical analysis modules.

 ## Plotting
 We already saw some visualizations when discussing probability distributions & correlational analyses, but here we'll formally discuss how to create plots using the `ggplot2` package.

 Generating visuals in R is slightly different than doing the same in Python.
 R has some core components we need to familiarize ourselves with:
 - **Layer**: A layer combines data, aesthetic mappings, geoms (*geometric object*), stats (*statistical transformation*), and position adjustments.
 Below are all the components in more detail:
-	- **Data**: Dataset that we wish to use for our visualization.
+	- **Data**: Dataset we wish to use for our visualization.
 	- **Mapping**: Aesthetic mappings describe how variables in the data are mapped to visual properties (*aesthetics*) of geoms.
 	- **Geoms**: Geometric objects that will be contained in our visual.
 	- **Stats**: Stats define statistical transformations that can happen within our visual.